cado-security/product-help/docs/troubleshooting/faq.md

 ### Does Cado Response support processing of EC2s or AMIs with EBS Encryption?
 Yes.
 As of build 0.9.2.4, the `kms:CreateGrant` and `kms:Decrypt` permissions are enabled within the Cado Response role by default.
 If you upgraded from a build earlier than 0.9.2.4, you may need to add these permissions manually.

+### If vulnerabilities are discovered within your software, are customers notified?
+Yes.
+Updates and notifications are provided to customers if vulnerablities or vulnerable packages are identified within our software.